Digitize home movies with vintage film projector.

 First things first, you’ll need to gather your gear.
 The most important piece of the puzzle is a working playback device for your specific format—like a VCR for VHS tapes or the original camcorder for Hi8 or MiniDV tapes.
 Make sure it’s clean and runs smoothly.
 You’ll also need a video capture device, which is a small adapter that connects your VCR or camcorder to your computer, usually through a USB port.
 These are widely available online.
 Finally, you'll need the correct cables (typically RCA or S-Video) to link your player to the capture device and a computer with enough free hard drive space for your video files.

-The Best Software for DIY Digitization
+Our Top Software Picks for DIY Digitization

 Once your hardware is connected, you’ll need software to record the video on your computer.
 Many video capture devices come with basic software that can get the job done.
 If yours doesn’t, or if you want more control, there are some great free options available.
 A popular choice is Open Broadcaster Software (OBS), a powerful tool for recording video from various sources.
 Another helpful program is HandBrake, which is perfect for compressing your video files after you’ve captured them, making them easier to store and share without sacrificing too much quality.
 For most projects, starting with the software included with your capture device is the simplest path.

-Your Step-by-Step Digitization Process
+Follow This Step-by-Step Digitization Process

 Ready to press record?
 The process happens in real-time, so a two-hour tape will take two hours to digitize.
 First, connect your VCR or camcorder to the video capture device, and then plug that into your computer.
 Open your capture software and make sure it’s recognizing the device as the video source.
 Do a quick test by playing a few seconds of a tape to check that both the video and audio are coming through clearly.
 Once you’re set, rewind the tape, hit record in your software, and press play on your VCR.
 When the tape is done, stop the recording and save your new digital file.